autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_goal_planner_module/README.md

 - the threads fail to generate candidates, or
 - the main thread cannot nail down that the selected candidate is SAFE against dynamic objects(which means the DecisionState is not still `DECIDED`)

-the main thread inserts a stop pose either at `closest_start_pose` which is the closeset shift start pose among the path candidates, or at the position which is certain distance before the closest goal candidate.
+the main thread inserts a stop pose either at `closest_start_pose` which is the closest shift start pose among the path candidates, or at the position which is certain distance before the closest goal candidate.

 Once the main thread finally selected the best pull over path, goal_planner transits to `DECIDED` state and it sets `SAFE` as the RTC status(NOTE: this `SAFE` means that "a safe pull over path has been finally selected".)

 If there are no path candidates or the selected path is not SAFE and thus `the LaneParkingThread` causes ego to get stuck, the `FreespaceParkingThread` is triggered by the stuck detection and it starts generating path candidates using [freespace parking algorithms](https://autowarefoundation.github.io/autoware.universe/main/planning/autoware_freespace_planning_algorithms/).
-If a valid freespace path is found and ego is still stuck, the freespace path is used instea.
+If a valid freespace path is found and ego is still stuck, the freespace path is used instead.
 If the selected lane parking pull over path becomes collision-free again in case the blocking parked objects moved, and the path is continuous from current freespace path, lane parking pull over path is selected again.

 | Name                                  | Unit   | Type   | Description                                                                                                                                                                    | Default value                            |
 | :------------------------------------ | :----- | :----- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :--------------------------------------- |